justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 1.9531245*2^9 = 1.9531245*(2^9) = 1.9 * 512 = 999.999

-Which shows that the predicton was expecting to be around .88 and instead was around 1000.
+Which shows that the prediction was expecting to be around .88 and instead was around 1000.

 Translating the powers of 2 can be confusing.
 Suggest just pasting the values into Google.
 It will figure out the value for you.